dasAnderl/SpringBootPrimefacesGradle/README.md

 SpringBootPrimefacesGradle
 ==========================

-Example project based on Java8, Groovy, Gradle, SpringBoot, Jetty, Jsf, Primefaces, Hibernate and H2 Db
+Example project based on Java8, Groovy, Gradle, SpringBoot, Jetty, Spring web security, Jsf, Primefaces, Hibernate and H2 Db

 to start call gradle task bootRun to stop call gradle task bootStop (just intellijs stop button does not work)

 an example jsf view is implemented, call localhost:port/index.jsf

 test examples are in place, also using spring mockmvc to test the rest endpoints (localhost:port/rest/...)